Code-Institute-Submissions/The-City-Hub/README.md

 # The-City-Hub
 ![Screenshot](assets/images/Screenshot.png)
-The City Hub is a fan-site aimed at the supporters of Norwich City Football Club.
-Aiming to bring updated information to members of the hub.
-Allowing to interect with each other and have their own input into the site, the line-up sections.
+The City Hub is a fan-site aimed at the supporters of Norwich City Football Club, with the view to bring updated information to members of the hub.
+Allowing the fans to interect with each other and have their own input into the site, via the squad page and line-up section.

 # UX
 The purpose of the site is to provide a platform for fans to see information about their club.

 ### User Stories
 As a football fan, I look for a site that has relevant information about my team.
-An avenue in which i can talk to others about opinions, tactics and players.
+An avenue in which I can talk to others about opinions, tactics and players.

 # Features
 ## Existing Features
 ### Home page
 On the home page there are reasons to 'join the hub'.
 Following these are recent match reports, with an active link to the official reports on the official Norwich City Website.
 ### News
 This page provides the user with the recent updates from the club, snippets of information are on the page, with the option to view more at the click of a button.
-Transfers and Gossip are also available to see.
+Transfers and Gossip are also available to see with the same format.
 ### The Squad
-A visually representation of a line-up preferred by the City Hub, with the option of members to have their own preferred line-up through social media.
+A visually representation of a line-up preferred by The City Hub team, with the option of members to have their own preferred line-up displayed on the site.
 ### Join / Log in
 A page where new users can become a site member, and existing members can sign in.
 ### Navigation, Header and Footer
 Each page has the same navigation bar and footer, so the user is able to navigate between the pages conveniently.
 The layout and design of each page is consistent with each other, except for the heading images and content.

 # Technologies Used
-### HTML (Hyper Text Markup Language)
+### HTML5 (Hyper Text Markup Language)
 Used to build the pages of this website.
+For more information on this language; https://en.wikipedia.org/wiki/HTML5
-### CSS (Cascading Style Sheets):
+### CSS3 (Cascading Style Sheets):
 I used this language to style my HTML pages through alignment, spacing and colour scheme.
+For more information on this language; https://en.wikipedia.org/wiki/Cascading_Style_Sheets
 ### Bootstrap
-This is a CSS framework that assist the developer in creating mobile responsive front-end projects.
+This is a CSS framework that assist the developer in creating mobile responsive front-end projects. https://getbootstrap.com/
 ### Chrome Developer Tools
 Web developer tools integrated in Google Chrome.
 Used to inspect the site on various mobile devices.
+For more information; https://developers.google.com/web/tools/chrome-devtools
 ### GitPod
-An online IDE in which the HTML and CSS code was created and tested.
+An online IDE in which the HTML and CSS code was created and tested. https://gitpod.io
 ### GitHub
-A website which works with GitPod, it provides hosting for software development version control using Git.
+A website which works with GitPod, it provides hosting for software development version control using Git. https://github.com/
 ### W3C Code Validation
-This was used to validate the HTML and CSS, which notifies you of any errors.
+This was used to validate the HTML and CSS, which notifies you of any errors. https://validator.w3.org/
 ### Beautifier.io
-An online services which beautifies and formats your code to look more professional.
+An online services which beautifies and formats your code to look more professional. https://beautifier.io/

 # Testing
 ### Desktop / Laptop